Sufiyan999/YOUTUBE-IMAGE-SCRAPPER-PROJECT/readme.md

 # YouTube Channel Scraper

 This Python project allows you to search for a YouTube channel, scrape its latest updated videos' information, and display the data in a tabular format on the screen.
-Additionally, you can download the scraped data in CSV file format.
+Additionally, you can download the scraped data in CSV file format as well as also in json.

 ## Features